wesjrock/pong/README.md

 OVERVIEW
 --------------------------------------------------
 This is an implementation of a pong game for the [Introduction to Computer Science I ][ICC1].
-The purpose of this project was to develop a retro game using the graphics.h library.
+The purpose of this project was to develop a retro game using the Borland Graphics Library (graphics.h) which is related to the MS-DOS era .
 It was made in the course of Computer Science (ICMC - USP).

 BUILD AND INSTALL
 --------------------------------------------------